DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > * ***Four Players.*** Reduce the number of vine blights to four.
 > * ***Six Players.*** Increase the number of vine blights to six.
 Increase the number of twig blights to six.

-The three barrels, which stand in the northeast, southeast, and northwest corners of the room, are largely as described in <span class="citation">W2.
-Loading Dock (p.
+The three barrels, which stand in the northeast, southeast, and northwest corners of the room, are largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines#W2LoadingDock">W2.
+Loading Dock</a> (p.
 176)</span>, but are covered with strands of **poison razorvine.**

 When a creature other than a blight, a **druid naturalist**, or a **druid assailant** moves within 5 feet of a tangle or starts its turn there, the razorvine lashes out like a whip toward it.
 That creature must succeed on a DC 10 Dexterity saving throw or take 5 (1d10) slashing damage from the razorvine’s bladelike thorns.
 On a failure, that creature is also grappled (escape DC 10) and must succeed on a DC 10 Constitution saving throw or be poisoned until the start of its next turn.
 ### Barrel Storage